 A birth injury is any damage sustained by an infant during the birthing process.
 Most birth injuries are a result of nursing malpractice or medical negligence that could have been prevented.
 For instance, the misuse of forceps or a vacuum extractor during delivery could cause a birth injury.
-At Clark & Mitchell P.C.., we are experienced in handling birth injury cases and will aggressively pursue your rights to compensation for injury or death of a child.
+At Clark & Mitchell P.C., we are experienced in handling these types of cases and will aggressively pursue your rights to compensation for the injury or death of a child.

 Our law firm is comprised of experienced attorneys with a record of success in handling complex medical malpractice claims against doctors, nurses, and hospitals involved in birth injuries.
 We will begin an immediate and comprehensive investigation to identify all responsible parties.
 Our legal team is experienced with many types of birth injuries, including:

 - Cerebral palsy

 - Injuries to mother/maternal death

 - Wrongful death

 - Mothers with risks, including diabetes and high blood pressure

 Cerebral palsy is a condition in which an individual is unable to move muscles or joints.
 This sometimes results from brain damage caused before, during, or soon after birth.
 Medical professionals may be responsible if the umbilical cord restricted oxygen during delivery and resulted in cerebral palsy.
 Similarly, medical negligence may have played a role if trauma during delivery caused bleeding in the brain that resulted in cerebral palsy.

 However, since an infection or brain malformation during pregnancy may also cause cerebral palsy, it is important to determine the cause of the condition.
 Our Oklahoma lawyers can investigate the cause of your child’s brain injury to assess whether or not it was a result of medical negligence.
 If it is, we will aggressively pursue your claim through settlement or trial.